fdiaz09/fdiaz09/README.md

 - 👋 Hi, I’m @fdiaz09
 - 👀 I’m interested in Education, Economics and the environment
-- 🌱 I’m currently learning about human-wildlife conflict in India
+- 🌱 I’m currently learning about human-elephant conflict in India
 - 📫 How to reach me --> twitter @fdiaz09

 <!---